Academic Curriculum

 During the GCSE years, we encourage our pupils to continue to take part in a wide range of extra-curricular activities as these additional achievements and commitments not only provide an all-round education, but they also help to minimise GCSE exam stress and promote good mental health.

-Learning Leaders
+Learning Pathways

-Watch the video below to find out what our current Sixth Formers have said about the new Learning Pathway programme and how they feel it will benefit the pupils entering Year 10.
+Watch the video below to find out what our current Sixth Formers have said about the Learning Pathway programme and how they feel it will benefit the pupils entering Year 10.

 Pupils show pronounced and highly effective study skills, appropriate to their age.
 Strong research skills are evident in many examples of project work, and older pupils, in particular, show excellent ability to assimilate and analyse a wide range of sources.